-SB 5380 p.
+EHB 1413 p.
 6

-- (x) Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on September 8, 1975, which were created, developed, or utilized primarily as a part of an agricultural drainage or diking system; - (xi) Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this chapter, if: - 10 (A) The activity does not interfere with the normal public use of the surface waters; - 12 (B) The activity will have no significant adverse impact on the 13 environment including, but not limited to, fish, wildlife, fish or 14 wildlife habitat, water quality, and aesthetic values; - (C) The activity does not involve the installation of a structure, and upon completion of the activity the vegetation and land configuration of the site are restored to conditions existing before the activity; - (D) A private entity seeking development authorization under this section first posts a performance bond or provides other evidence of financial responsibility to the local jurisdiction to ensure that the site is restored to preexisting conditions; and - 23 (E) The activity is not subject to the permit requirements of RCW 90.58.550; - (xii) The process of removing or controlling an aquatic noxious weed, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control that are recommended by a final environmental impact statement published by the department of agriculture or the department jointly with other state agencies under chapter 43.21C RCW. - NEW SECTION.
-Sec.
-3. This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect immediately.
+1 (x) Operation and maintenance of any system of dikes, ditches, 2 drains, or other facilities existing on September 8, 1975, which were 3 created, developed, or utilized primarily as a part of an agricultural 4 drainage or diking system;

+- (xi) Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this chapter, if: - (A) The activity does not interfere with the normal public use of the surface waters; - (B) The activity will have no significant adverse impact on the environment including, but not limited to, fish, wildlife, fish or wildlife habitat, water quality, and aesthetic values; - (C) The activity does not involve the installation of a structure, and upon completion of the activity the vegetation and land configuration of the site are restored to conditions existing before the activity; - (D) A private entity seeking development authorization under this section first posts a performance bond or provides other evidence of financial responsibility to the local jurisdiction to ensure that the site is restored to preexisting conditions; and - 21 (E) The activity is not subject to the permit requirements of RCW 22 90.58.550; - (xii) The process of removing or controlling an aquatic noxious weed, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control that are recommended by a final environmental impact statement published by the department of agriculture or the department jointly with other state agencies under chapter 43.21C RCW.